seven332/Stage/README.md

 For example, a dialog-like Scene is transparent, a swipe-to-finish Scene is translucent.

-Stage handles Scene view attaching and detaching according to Scenes' `Opacity`.
+Stage handles Scene view attaching and detaching according to Scenes' `Opacity` value: attaches the visible, detaches the invisible.

 ## License